4-H Action Team

-Action teams provide the direction and mechanism for Extension programming statewide.
+The 4-H Action Team provides the direction and mechanism for Nebraska 4-H programming statewide.

 It is the expectation that each Extension faculty member will contribute to the action team process.
 It is how we do our work.